Stiffstream/shrimp-demo/README.md

 # What Is Shrimp?

 *Shrimp* is a small HTTP-server that provides shrunk images generated from a specified set.
+It also supports conversion of an image into a different format (jpg, png, gif, webp and heic are supported).

 ## Basic idea